Skip to content

 How These Cases Usually Start

 Proceedings for perjury/false testimony are usually triggered by the court that heard the testimony, which refers the matter for investigation when it detects a serious contradiction, or by one of the parties to the original case.
-The new proceedings are separate from the original ones: the witness becomes a suspect and acquires the full rights of the defense, including the right not to incriminate themselves.
+The new proceedings are separate from the original ones: the witness becomes a suspect and acquires the full rights of the defence, including the right not to incriminate themselves.

-Defense Strategies
+Defence Strategies

 • Attacking intent: showing that the inaccuracy stems from a perception error, a memory failure or a misunderstanding of the question.